giantswarm/fmt/kubernetes/annotations_and_labels.md

 # Kubernetes Annotations and Labels

+## Common Annotations

+- `giantswarm.io/docs` - value should be an URL to a common documentation location.
+For now this should be in our `giantswarm/giantswarm` repository in which we crosslink all pages to create a reasonable documentation of all kinds of Kubernetes resources, their functionality and relationships.

 ## Common Labels (for control plane services)

 - `app` - value should contain the name of the application.
 Should be applied